 The School Board shall not be responsible for the diagnosis and treatment of student illness.
-The administration of prescribed medication and/or medicallyprescribed treatments to a student during school hours will be permitted only when failure to do so would jeopardize the health of the student, the student would not be able to attend school if the medication or treatment were not made available during school hours, or the child is disabled and requires medication to benefit from his/her educational program.
+The administration of prescribed medication and/or medically prescribed treatments to a student during school hours will be permitted only when failure to do so would jeopardize the health of the student, the student would not be able to attend school if the medication or treatment were not made available during school hours, or the child is disabled and requires medication to benefit from his/her educational program.
+Prior to the administration of any prescribed medication by the school nurse or school staff, the student's parent shall provide to the Principal written medication authorization signed by the child's medical provider.